Light Switch Wire Connections

 Wiring a Single Pole Light Switch

-- The Home Depot switch ($.69) does not have color coded connectors, both terminal screws are brass.
+- The hardware store switch does not have color coded connectors, both terminal screws are brass.

 - I connected from the rear little holes but I’m not sure if it makes a difference which wire I connect where.